coverclock/com-diag-candleclock/README.md

 either customize it for my network or to fix a minor issue here and there (e.g. his udev rule didn't work for me without modification).

+Candleclock is based very closely on my very similar Hourglass project.

 ## Operation

 When the system boots up, the real-time hardware clock is read and the Linux system clock set to that time.
 This provides a usable system clock until the GPS board can establish a lock on enough satellites to compute a solution.
-The NTP daemon on Hourglass will keep the Linux system clock closely synchronized to UTC (GPST plus leap seconds) as provided by the GPS daemon.
+The NTP daemon on Candleclock will keep the Linux system clock closely synchronized to UTC (GPST plus leap seconds) as provided by the GPS daemon.
 The GNU library will handle the conversion from UTC to local time, including any necessary Daylight Saving Time conversion,